 After the filing of Respondent's Answer and Panah's Traverse, the district court ordered briefing on whether Panah's claims satisfied 28 U.S.C. § 2254(d) based on the state court record.
 (USDC Dkt.
 No. 127.)
 The court denied Panah's requests for discovery and an evidentiary hearing.
 On November 14, 2013, the district court dismissed the petition without a hearing, entered judgment against Panah, and issued a Certificate of Appealability on one claim.
 (USDC Dkt.
 No. 164.)

 On November 20, 2014, Panah filed an opening brief in the Ninth Circuit Court of Appeals.
 (USDC Dkt.
 No. 175.)
-The case became fully briefed when Panah filed his reply brief on March 9, 2016.
+The case remains pending and has been fully briefed since March 9, 2016.